 Who are we?
 What do we do?
 Why do we do it?
 How can you get involved?

-The next We Are Wellspring session will begin September 28, 2014.
-Specific dates are to be announced.
+The next We Are Wellspring session begins September 28, 2014.

 Drop in for one class or come for the whole course.